 Up-cycle some old furniture from the garage using chalk paint to sell for to earn extra money, everyone likes a bit of shabby chić!

 Selling unwanted stuff is one of my favourite Christmas money making ideas!

 This is a great way to start a

 debt freeChristmas and cut down on the Christmas toys.
 If you need to know more about starting a toy rotation system read this post.

 Try to think of inexpensive Christmas traditions which you can start

-to include on Christmas day rather than just focusing on gift giving.
-My kids love to go on a “midnight walk” in our pyjamas and wellies on Christmas evening when it gets dark.
+to include on Christmas day rather than just focusing on gift-giving.
+My kids love to go on a “midnight walk” in their pyjamas and wellies on Christmas evening when it gets dark.
 We take them through the scary parts of the village past the old haunted house, then we go and say thank you to the soldiers at the war memorial, my kids love it and its a great way to walk off the Christmas pudding!

 rolls,or helping to stir the money into the Christmas pudding.